jesse-ai/docs/docs/installation.md

 To edit your PATH variable use the windows search and search for "enviroment" you should see "Edit enviroment variables for you account".
 Click that.
 Search for the "PATH" variable in the user section.
 Select it and click "Edit".
 Click "Browse" and find your PostgreSQL installation folder.
 Select the "bin" - folder and save everything.
 The added path shoud look something like that: "C:\Program Files\PostgreSQL\12\bin"

-Now check if it worked by opening a Command Prompt (CMD).
+Now open a Command Prompt (CMD).
 Fastest way is using the windows search, searching for "cmd".
-Then type `psql`.
-You should be asked for the password you set during the installation.

-Create the database for jesse execute following comands in the cmd:
+Create the database for jesse by executing the following comands in the cmd:

-    psql
+    psql -U postgres
+    # you will be asked for the password
     CREATE DATABASE jesse_db;
     # create new user with privilage to access jesse_db (useful for remote access)
     CREATE USER jesse_user WITH PASSWORD '{password}';
     GRANT ALL PRIVILEGES ON DATABASE jesse_db to jesse_user;
     \q
-    exit

 ### Step 3: Install Redis
 The bad news are there is now version of Redis for windows.
 The good news: We can install Redis with the help of a virtual machine (VM) or windows subsystem.